HandsOnDataViz/book/docs/HandsOnDataViz.md

 <img src="images/10-embed/wordpress-iframe-plugin.jpg" alt="Install and activate the *iframe plugin* on a self-hosted WP site." width="300" />
 <p class="caption">
-Figure 10.16: Install and activate the *iframe plugin* on a self-hosted WP site.
+Figure 10.17: Install and activate the *iframe plugin* on a self-hosted WP site.
 </p>

 1. In the WordPress editor, click to the *text* tab to view the code, and paste the embed code or iframe, as shown in Figure
-    <a href="#fig:wordpress-text-paste-iframe">10.17</a>.
+    <a href="#fig:wordpress-text-paste-iframe">10.18</a>.
 Initially, the
     code you pasted includes iframe tags at the start (`<iframe...`) and the end ()`...></iframe>`).

 <img src="images/10-embed/wordpress-text-paste-iframe.png" alt="Install and activate the *iframe plugin* on a self-hosted WP site." width="700" />
 <p class="caption">
-Figure 10.17: Install and activate the *iframe plugin* on a self-hosted WP site.
+Figure 10.18: Install and activate the *iframe plugin* on a self-hosted WP site.
 </p>